uthcode/learntosolveit/source/computerscience.rst

 * John Resig, a Javascript pioneer and inventor of JQuery is from http://www.rit.edu/  Rochester Institute of Technology.
 * Greg Wilson, mentor of many GSOC projects and author of beautiful code is a professor at University of Toronto.
 * http://www.ics.uci.edu/~eppstein/research.html David Eppstein is a professor at University of California, Irvine.
+* A good computer scientist will combine both theory and practise to explore the truth.

 GRE Scores and Academia
 =======================